MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Quoting_Rules.md

 marks also determine whether the variables in a command are interpreted first on the local computer or on the remote computer.

-### SINGLE AND DOUBLE-QUOTED STRINGS
+## Single and double-quoted strings

-When you enclose a string in double quotation marks (a double-quoted string), variable names that are preceded by a dollar sign (`$`) are replaced with the variable's value before the string is passed to the command for processing.
+A string enclosed in double quotation marks is an _expandable_ string.
+Variable names preceded by a dollar sign (`$`) are replaced with the variable's value before the string is passed to the command for processing.

 For example: